Adventure of the Seas vs Adventure of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Adventure of the Seas has 13 different dining options like Johnny Rockets, Izumi, and Cafe Promenade.
-Of those options, 8 are complementary, or included with your cruise fare.
-The other 5 options have an additional fee.
+The Adventure of the Seas has eight different dining options like Windjammer, Cafe Promenade, and Johnny Rockets.
+Of those options, eight are complementary, or included with your cruise fare.
+The other five options have an additional fee.

 Both ships have a similar number of paid versus included dining options.